yogami/AIVoiceTranslator/test-config/test-coverage-analysis.md

 # TranslationService Test Coverage Analysis

-This document analyzes the test coverage of the TranslationService in the AIVoiceTranslator project based on manual inspection.
+This document analyzes the test coverage of the TranslationService in the AIVoiceTranslator project based on manual inspection of test cases and source code.

 ## Classes Under Test